themreza/product-hunt-nlp-experiments/README.md

   - About 0.53% (1100 out of 206000) of all post names were cleared as a result
 * Remove unicode characters

+Run `dataset/clean.py` to execute the data cleaning process.

+## Data classification

-Furthermore, there are posts with just enough data to only train a single model.
+Some posts just have enough data to train a single model.

-To know which posts can train which models, we need to group the posts according to these combinations:
+To know which posts can train which models, we need to classify the posts according to these combinations:

 * All models
   * Valid name, description, tagline, and topics